 If we want to have lots of things on screen but we don't want it to look cluttered, then why don't we fade out the things the user isn't interacting with to make them less attention grabbing?
 In fact we should modify all our interface elements depending on how much of the user's attention we want them to take up.
 We can order some attributes from most attention grabbing to the least:

 We should only animate the most important items, and have the least important items be muted in color and shading.
 This should in fact not be very hard to do given that we will redraw the interface every frame.
-Each element must therefor be able to fade in an out of importance.
+Each element must therefore be able to fade in and out of importance.

 Then we want to fit lots of things in to a small space, and we can solve that by recognizing that in order to start interacting with any widget it does not need to be larger then that you can hit, as that is how all interaction begins.
-Lets take a slider for example.
-The classic slider takes up a lot of space, and if we try to make is smaller we loose precession when using it.
+Let's take a slider for example.
+The classic slider takes up a lot of space, and if we try to make it smaller we lose precision when using it.
 What if we instead imagine a slider where we only display the handle, and not until you grab it do we display the rest of the slider.
 In that case the slider can take up the entire screen!
-If we have the ability to fit any widget in the same space, it will make packing the in to a small space much easier too.
+If we have the ability to fit any widget in the same space, it will make packing them into a small space much easier too.

 We want to avoid hiding things from the user, but when we have to we want to make it easy to reach the functionality anyway.
 Menus inside of menus can make things hard to find and easily disorient the user how to get back.
 One good way of dealing with this is directional pop up menus.
 They don't take up space until you ask for them and by learning in what direction different options are found the user can quickly activate them with a single swipe.
 Direction and a selection mechanism is almost always better then trying to hit something with a pointer.